pythagorean/PyHoloWorld/README.md

 https://pythonhosted.org/Paver/

-You will also need to run 'npm install' or 'yarn' in order to obtain additional required Javascript libraries.

 After that just run 'make' and it should build.

 Then 'hcdev test' and 'hcdev web' should work without any problem.

+If you wish to modify the app DNA in a way that requires inclusion of the Python runtime, modify Makefile accordingly to build with 'paver -q build -r' and run 'npm install' or 'yarn' to obtain needed libraries.